 - 1. Primary applicant name and contact details - 2.
 Total amount requested - 3.
 Brief overview of applicant entity including vision, mission, and history of service. - 4.
-Organizational Chart (include collaborators, as applicable) - 5.
-Current Division of Corporations Business Registration - 6.
-Current IRS Nonprofit Status Determination Letter, if applicable - 7.
-Current Certificate of Insurance/Proof of Liability Coverage - 8.
+Brief overview of applicant leadership (background and resume of program administrator and primary program manager if different from administrator) - 5.
+Organizational Chart (if proposal includes the addition of new staff, indicate this clearly on the chart) - 6.
+Current Division of Corporations Business Registration - 7.
+Current IRS Nonprofit Status Determination Letter, if applicable - 8.
+Current Certificate of Insurance/Proof of Liability Coverage - 9.
 Most recent annual budget, profit/loss statement, or 990 filing.